 Here at the Scoliosis SOS Clinic, we frequently treat thoracic hyperkyphosis patients who wish to reduce the angle and visibility of their curve and alleviate symptoms such as pain and stiffness.
 We do this using our ScolioGold method, an exercise-based alternative to surgical intervention that has repeatedly shown itself to be effective

-Click here to learn more about ScolioGold therapy, or get in touch to arrange a consultation with Scoliosis SOS.
+Learn more about ScolioGold therapy below or get in touch to arrange a consultation with Scoliosis SOS.